VijayKumar4003/KBCquizApp/README.md

 Features
 ========
-- Educational (based on Exam).
 - It has database to store questions
-- Infinte Timer for the entire Quiz (Will be fixed in the advanced Quiz App)
 - Random questions in exam
 - Good and Extensible UI.
 - It's offline